Accolade wine trial

 Improve pinot noir vine health and wine quality

-Trial: A three year trial of Biostart’s biological products, Foliacin and Mycorrcin, was concluded on the pinot noir block at Mud House Vineyard, Accolade Wines in the Wairau Valley this March.
+Trial: A three year trial of Biostart’s biological products, Foliacin and Mycorrcin, was concluded on the pinot noir block at Mud House Vineyard, Accolade Wines in the Wairau Valley in March, 2021.

 The aim of this three-year trial at Accolade Wines was to see if BioStart’s soil biostimulant, Mycorrcin, and foliar biostimulant, Foliacin, could improve vine health and wine quality on a premium Pinot noir block (Abel clone).